mdmitry1/optimization-tutorial/README.md

 approaches that allows selection of optimal configurations with respect to given constraints on the inputs and outputs of the system under consideration.

+SMLP has been applied at Intel for hardware design optimization.
+It is a gneral purpose optimization and verification tool applicable to any domain where models can be trained on data.
+If you want to try out SMLP on your optimization problems and require support, please contact the developers.

 When you use this tool, please cite our corresponding CAV 2024 tool paper, a pre-submission version of which is provided on arXiv:
 <https://arxiv.org/abs/2402.01415>

+Coming soon: support for NLP and LLMs in SMLP:

+NLP:
+-	NLP based text classification.
+Applicable to spam detection, sentiment analysis, and more.
+-	NLP based root cause analysis: which words or collections of words are most correlative to classification decision (especially, for the positive class).

+LLMS:
+-	LLM training from scratch
+-	LLM finetuning
+-	RAG

 # Platform support